 You may have difficulty backing out of a car purchase if you've signed the paperwork and have taken possession of the vehicle.
 If you signed a loan agreement and motor vehicle paperwork, you may not have any recourse.
-If you left a deposit on a vehicle and don't want to follow through with the car deal, you can probably receive your deposit back.
+But if you left a deposit on a vehicle and don't want to follow through with the car deal, you can probably receive your deposit back.
 A dealership cannot force you to purchase a vehicle unless all paperwork has been completed and processed.

-If You Left a Deposit
+If You Just Left a Deposit

-Do not sign a purchase agreement, or buyer's order, unless it states that your deposit is refundable and based on your ultimate purchase decision.
+You should not sign a purchase agreement, or buyer's order, unless it states that your deposit is refundable and based on your ultimate purchase decision.
 Doing this can avoid arguments or other difficulties and ensures your dealer knows that you have not made a definite decision as to whether or not you will purchase the car.
 If you do sign the buyer's order, do not take the car if you are unsure about purchasing it.

 Call the dealership and ask to talk to your salesperson.
 If the salesperson is not available, talk to the dealer's sales manager.
 Tell the dealer representative that you changed your mind about the vehicle and do not intend to purchase it.
 Ask to have your deposit refunded.